Larry-Schultz/FFTBViewerV3/replit.md

 ## Data Flow

-1. Application starts and loads configuration from `config.properties` and environment variables
+1. Spring Boot application starts and loads configuration from `application.properties` and environment variables
 2. Creates OAuth2 credential (anonymous if no token provided)
 3. Initializes Twitch client and registers event handlers
 4. Connects to specified Twitch channel